 In this article, we will walk you through the basics of invoice factoring, how it works, and give you the tools to decide whether it is the right business funding option for your business need.

-What is Invoice Factoring?
+What is invoice factoring?

-Invoice factoring is a business financing transaction in which a business sells its invoices (or receivables) to a third-party financial company, commonly referred to as a "factor."
+Invoice factoring, is a business financing transaction in which a business sells its invoices (or receivables) to a third-party financial company, commonly referred to as a factor.

-This type is the most common type of invoice factoring.
+Recourse factoring: This type is the most common type of invoice factoring.
 With recourse factoring, your company must buy back any invoices the factoring company didn't collect to pay back for funding.

 You then send the invoices to your customers for those goods or services.